ccollicutt/ccollicutt.github.io/_posts/2017-08-15-use-openstack-loadbalancer.md

 # {{ page.title }}

-In a recent post I discussed the [OpenStack Octavia](http://serverascode.com/2017/08/11/install-openstack-octavia-loadbalancer.html) project which provides a backed to Neutron's LBaaS system.
+In a recent post I discussed the [OpenStack Octavia](http://serverascode.com/2017/08/11/install-openstack-octavia-loadbalancer.html) project which provides a backend to Neutron's LBaaS system.

 In this post I'll just go over a quick example of creating and using a load balancer and using it in OpenStack.